Playing cops was just a game until the bullets were real.

 A.D.
 Hopkins will launch his debut novel at The Writer’s Block on March 7, 2019.
 More details to come soon.

 A.D.
 Hopkins spent 46 years as a journalist in Virginia, North Carolina, and Las Vegas.
 Much of that time he was an investigative reporter and editor, and part of it he was a touring correspondent focusing on small-town life.
 Hopkins’ fiction reflects realities and people he met in the small towns, police stations, and courthouses of Virginia.
 Hopkins co-authored a respected history of Las Vegas, and is an authority on early Nevada gunslingers.
 In 2010 he was named to the Nevada Newspaper Hall of Fame.
 In years past Hopkins taught fencing and was a Scoutmaster for an inner-city troop.
+Hopkins lives in Las Vegas, Nevada.
+The west coast book tour will be March 5th to April 12th.
+Mr. Hopkins will also be in Virginia and North Carolina in August.
 The Boys Who Woke Up Early is his debut novel and will be in bookstores and wherever fine books are sold on March 1, 2019.

 In September 1959, a week or two after school opened for the year, boys were loitering in the morning sun on the front steps of Jubal Early High School, putting off going inside until the opening bell rang.
 We had already established our seats for the year.
 On the north side of the steps, the right side going in the door, sat guys wearing black T-shirts, engineer boots, and peg-leg jeans with switchblades in the hip pockets.
 Because they generally wore their hair long and combed into ducktails held in place by gobs of Butch Wax, we called them “greases.”
 I sat on the south side, wearing a flattop crew cut, brown oxford shoes, a plaid short-sleeved sports shirt, and khaki pants.
 I had a knife too—every boy or man I knew carried a knife—but mine was an Official Boy Scout Pocket Model, which was as much about screwdriver and bottle opener as about its cutting blade.
 The greases didn’t like me much, nor I them, but I had paid a price to sit on the same steps as those guys and be left alone.
 So I sat there every morning, always alone.